 - Grease a griddle pan or tawa.
 Heat it well.

-- Lower the heat and add the toppings.
-Sprinkle oil towards the edges and over the onions.
+- Lower the heat and sprinkle the toppings all over the uttapam.
+Sprinkle oil around the edges and over the onions.

-- Set aside and make the next one.
+- Cook the toppings to suit your liking – caramelized or crunchy.
+Set aside and make the next one.

-- Serve onion uttapam with chutney or sambar or podi.
+- Serve onion uttapam with chutney or sambar or sprinkle podi.

 - Ensure the pan is hot enough before you pour the batter otherwise the uttapam will be flat and won’t puff.